-College Education and Training provide a training course for pharmacists to become accredited to provide the Emergency Contraceptive Pill, Trimethoprim and Selected Oral Contraceptives.
+College Education and Training provide a training course for pharmacists to become accredited to provide the Emergency Contraceptive Pill, Nitrofurantoin (and Trimethoprim) and Selected Oral Contraceptives.

 Emergency Contraceptive Pill (ECP)